m1stermuscle/neuralnetworktg/README.md

 # neuralnetworktg
-use 7zip to unpack the neural network
+use 7zip to unpack the neural network in src folder